-Trail Studio Photo Printing & Framing Service – FAQ
+Trail Studio Photo Printing & Framing Service – FAQ (About the printing-file)

 1. What should I pay attention to, when choosing a file for printing?

 a.
 Image resolution have to be sufficient (recommend at least 72dpi, higher is always better.

 b.
 Print & file aspect-ratio must be the same otherwise the file has to be cropped to fit the print aspect-ratio.
 We will not crop the file for you because we cannot decide the image composition for you.